wridgeu/ui5-poc-typed-jsonmodel-downport/README.md

 ![declaration_merging_nav_to_source](./img/default_export_wrong_triple_slash_directive_order.png)

 > [!NOTE]
 > It should also be possible to split up the type of `TypedJSONModelTypes.d.ts` into their respective class/module definitions.
-But I didn't want to fiddle (too much) with the import/export statements used inside this file as for example an err here reads like: "Imports are not permitted in module augmentations.
-Consider moving them to the enclosing external module.".

 **This is just a quick test.
 Nothing here is best practice (or even good practice).
 I’ve removed some files (like test directories) to keep the PoC focused, at least in the lib folder.**